EXOS Inspect: Appraise Your Home in 4 Steps

 In the summer of 2019, as a product design intern, I was assigned to this experimental project, together with the product manager intern.
 Given the brand new concept with no existing product on the market, the two of us were challenged to create the proof-of-concept from scratch and deliver a polished demo that can be presented to potential clients.

 *Updated 06/2020: During the COVID-19 pandemic, real-estate service providers rapidly moved to virtual modalities.
-The necessity for a virtual inspection product became even more compelling.
+The necessity for a virtual inspection product became even more pressing.
 The company prioritized the project and launched the finished product – EXOS Inspect, in response to the social distancing mandates.

 1.2 Conventional Home Inspection Painpoints